Adversarial Transfer Learning for Cross-domain Visual Recognition: The Proposed CatDA

-First, image or feature can be taken as input instead of noise to feed into the model.
-The way-1 of CatGAN comprises of generator ($G_{ST}$) and discriminator ($D_{T}$).
-The way-2 comprises of generator ($G_{TS}$) and discriminator ($D_{S}$).
-For way-1, the source data ${{\bf{X}}_S}$ is fed into the generator, and a co-target data $ {{\bf{X}}_{ST}}$ is generated.
-Then the generated target data $ {{\bf{X}}_{ST}}$ and the real target data ${{\bf{X}}_T}$ are fed into the discriminator network ($D_{T}$) for adversarial training.
+First, different from GAN, the image or feature instead of noise is fed as input into the model.
+The way-1 of CatDA comprises of the generator $G_{ST}$ and the discriminator $D_{T}$.
+The way-2 comprises of the generator $G_{TS}$ and the discriminator $D_{S}$.
+For way-1, the source data ${{\bf{X}}_S}$ is fed into the generator, and the co-target data $ {\hat{\bf{X}}}_{ST}$ is generated.
+Then the generated target data $ {\hat{\bf{X}}}_{ST}$ and the real target data ${{\bf{X}}_T}$ are fed into the discriminator network $D_{T}$ for adversarial training.
 For way-2, the similar operation with way-1 is conducted.
-In order to achieve the bijective mapping, we expect that the real source data can be recovered by feeding the generated ${\bf{X}}_{ST}$ into the generator $G_{TS}$ for progressively learning supervised by $D_{S}$.
-Similarly, $G_{ST}$ is also fine-tuned by feeding the ${\bf{X}}_{TS}$ supervised by $D_{T}$ to recover the real target training data.
+In order to achieve the bijective mapping, we expect that the real source data can be recovered by feeding the generated ${\hat{\bf{X}}}_{ST}$ into the generator $G_{TS}$ for progressively learning supervised by $D_{S}$.
+Similarly, $G_{ST}$ is also fine-tuned by feeding the ${\hat{\bf{X}}}_{TS}$ supervised by $D_{T}$ to recover the real target training data.